Travel has been an ongoing conversation during the pandemic and it may become a tougher conversation when the holidays come around.

 We found that 39 percent of Americans aren’t concerned with exposure during this holiday season.
 Although COVID-19 is of main concern for many this year, other illnesses are regularly associated with holiday travel like the flu and listeria exposure.

 Being in close contact with others in transit and a sudden change in weather are a couple of things we do when we travel that can expose us to germs and throw our body for a loop.
+Many American’s have shifted their travel preferences during the pandemic to minimize contact.

 When looking at gender, we saw that slightly more men than women were not concerned about catching something while they travel.